Determining Genus From Sandpile Torsor Algorithms: Counterexamples

-\begin{lem} Let $\rib$ be a ribbon graph and let $v$ and $w$ be two of its vertices.
-Let $\ribs$ be the ribbon subgraph of $\rib$ that restricts to edges and vertices of $G$ that are on a simple path between $v$ and $w$ with $\{\rho'_{v_k}\}$ as the restriction of $\{\rho_{v_k}\}$ (see Figure \ref{planarish}).
-Finally, assume that the edges of $G'$ that are incident to $v$ are all sequential in $\rho_v$ and the edges of $G'$ that are incident to $w$ are all sequential in $\rho_w$.
-If $\ribs$ is planar, then $\alpha_v$ is the same as $\alpha_w$ where $\alpha$ is either the sandpile or Bernardi process acting on $G$.\\ \end{lem}
+\begin{lem} For a ribbon graph $\rib$ with $v,w \in V(G)$, construct $\ribs$ as above.
+Let the following conditions hold: \begin{itemize} \item $\ribs$ is planar. \item The edges of $G'$ that are incident to $v$ are all sequential in $\rho_v$. \item The edges of $G'$ that are incident to $w$ are all sequential in $\rho_w$. \end{itemize} Then, $\alpha_v$ and $\alpha_w$ are equivalent sandpile torsors when $\alpha$ is replaced by either $r$ or $\beta$. \end{lem}